1,397+ Positive Reviews | NATE Certified | Serving Portland Since 2008

 Run the Fan Continuously During Peak Counts

-Set the thermostat fan to “On” or “Circulate” to keep air moving through the filter.
-Continuous filtration is especially helpful during high pollen alerts.
+Set the fan to "On" or "Circulate" to keep air moving through the filter.
+This works well when pollen counts spike.

 Keep Windows Closed During High Pollen Days